ipfabric/docs/docs/support/known_issues/Vendors/arista.md

     No spanning tree information available for vlan 2
     ```

-**Result**: Incomplete IP Fabric Path Lookups.
+**Result:** Incomplete IP Fabric path lookups.

-**Temporary Fix**: Remove the unused VLAN from the configuration using the `no vlan #` command.
+**Temporary fix:** Remove the unused VLAN from the configuration using the `no
+vlan #` command.

-**Permanent Fix**: Unknown.
+**Permanent fix:** Unknown.
 Waiting for a response from Arista.

-## Wrong E2E Path Lookups due to bug in EOS which assigns the same STP ID to different interfaces
+## Wrong End-to-End Path Lookups Due to EOS Bug Assigning Same STP ID to Different Interfaces

-**IP Fabric Version:** All
+**IP Fabric version:** all

-**Known Affected platforms**: `Arista DCS-7504N`, `4.28.6M-30705735.4286M`, `DCS-7280SR-48C6-F`, `4.26.4M-25280047.4264M`
+**Known affected platforms:** `Arista DCS-7504N` `4.28.6M-30705735.4286M`, `DCS-7280SR-48C6-F` `4.26.4M-25280047.4264M`

-**Description**: Arista is assigning the same STP ID to different ports.
-To serve its purpose spanning tree port ID needs to be unique in a L2 domain.
-Under some circumstances, e.g. when device operational requirements break its maximum scalability limits or due to a bug in device operating system, a device may assign the same spanning tree port ID to more ports in a single L2 domain.
-This situation was observed e.g. on `Arista DCS-7504N` running software image with internal build version `4.28.6M-30705735.4286M`.
-In IP Fabric this has resulted in wrong STP topology calculation and consequent issues in path lookup.
+**Description:** Arista is assigning the same STP ID to different ports.
+For
+spanning tree port IDs to serve their purpose, they need to be unique within an
+L2 domain.
+Under certain circumstances (such as when a device's operational
+requirements exceed its maximum scalability limits or due to a bug in the
+device's operating system), a device may assign the same spanning tree port ID
+to multiple ports within a single L2 domain.
+This situation was observed, for
+example, on `Arista DCS-7504N` running a software image with internal build
+version `4.28.6M-30705735.4286M`.
+In IP Fabric, this has resulted in incorrect
+STP topology calculations and consequent issues in path lookup.

-**Result**: Incomplete IP Fabric Path Lookups.
+**Result:** Incomplete path lookups in IP Fabric.

-**Temporary Fix**: None.
+**Temporary fix:** None.

-**IP Fabric fix Version**: To be specified.
+**IP Fabric fix version:** To be specified.